 Let's play a game.
 Have you ever been broke?
 I'll bet I can find out through this example: Imagine you see a person with a a wad of cash in a grocery store.
 Are they likely rich or poor?
 The intellectual understanding of money and it's relationship to people is "he's rich".
-The experiential understanding allows for contrarian views withing the set, such as: that his banking cards might be maxed out and they are in a precarious position; and that people who are rich do not walk around with large sums of cash.
+The experiential understanding allows for contrarian views withing the set, such as: that his banking cards might be maxed out and they are in a precarious position where cash is the last resort; and that people who are rich do not walk around with large sums of cash.